saliveja/automate_the_boring_stuff_with_python/automate_the_boring_stuff.md

 x		                       					|     															|
 -----------------------------------------------------------------------------|:-----------------------------------------------------------------------------------------------------------------:|
 modules for web scraping							| webbrowser, requests, bs4, selenium											|
-- webbbrowser									| opems the web page													|
+- webbbrowser									| opens the web page													|
 - requests									| downloads the information from the web page										|
 - bs4										| processing the information, but ignores JavaScript									|
 - selenium									| connects with the web browser. is an automatization tool								|